Save the Lake

 The strongest aspect of the game is its thematic depth, a feat that owes much to the ecological and professional support the development team received.
 The gameplay and the extended playtime allow players to immerse themselves comfortably and calmly in the topic, pondering its questions before making decisions in the game.

 The images also show that the game's execution turned out quite unique, which is unsurprising given that an art university is the publisher.
-It's delightful that a university project can indeed become a product and, even more so, that it smartly and enjoyably engages with an important subject.
+The visual design reflects the academic excellence and artistic vision of the Moholy-Nagy University of Art and Design.

 3-5 players